 How to get started

-Unlike a cut and paste diet plan, everyone’s approach to eating healthy is different because you have your own unique needs and preferences.
+Unlike a cut and paste diet plan, everyone’s approach to eating healthy is different.
+You have your own unique needs and preferences, many of which will change and require modifying your diet to accommodate.
 You can get started with this page on satisfying the 4 appetites which form the foundation of a healthy diet.Get Started